 There can be many unpredictable issues with venting when a boiler is installed in a modern tightly constructed home.
 One of these is the formation of negative pressure in the structure.
 A negative pressure exists when the pressure in the room with the boiler is less than elsewhere in the house.
 The rest of the house will tend to draw air from the boiler room if a balanced flue is not used.
 As an example, consider a boiler located on the bottom floor of a two-story structure with a single pipe sidewall exhaust exit and cold air trap intake to the room.
 The pressure is always less on the bottom floor even if there is a separate air intake.
 Because the FCX has no damper, when the boiler shuts down the single wall flue becomes a secondary air intake drawing the moisture laden acidic air back through the burner, with resultant deterioration of the components.
 This is not just supposition but has happened necessitating retrofitting to a balanced flue.
 The same thing happened with a single story home when the wood stove was installed.
 Negative pressures do not influence balanced flues as the exhaust out and the air in are sealed.
-Also, when you combine a tight house with an HRV system and a wood stove, adverse results have been noted due to the changes in air flow and air pressure.
+Also, when you combine a tight house with an HRV system, bathroom and kitchen venting, and a wood stove, adverse results have been noted due to the changes in air flow and air pressure.
 This is virtually impossible to predict.
 And again, the most susceptible are single wall side exits.
 As stated above, even with a dedicated combustion air entry you may still get negative pressures.
 The bottom line is that negative pressures are not acceptable.
 To avoid this you MUST install a balanced system if you are not exiting at the highest point in the structure.
 To date there has been no problems with tall single stacks exiting through the roof.
 The tall stack tends to balance the house as a whole.

 The exhaust gases are moisture laden and are somewhat acidic.
 With a sidewall exit, hoar frost can accumulate on the siding and can cause stains.
 This does not happen in all cases, but only where there is dead air.
 Over hanging eves can exacerbate the problem.
 This may or may not be an issue and you may not care, but it needs to be considered.